HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-1-elliptic-curve-cryptography.md

 As we said before, public keys are derived from a private key using a mathematical one-way function.
 The security is therefore based on the [*computational hardness*](https://en.wikipedia.org/wiki/Computational_hardness_assumption) of reversing the one-way function.

 With PKC schemes like RSA, using modular arithmetic, the security is based on the assumed hardness of [integer factorization](https://en.wikipedia.org/wiki/Integer_factorization) ("assumed" because there no known way of proving (unconditional) hardness).
-In elliptic curve cryptography, the security assumption is based on the hardness of the [*discrete log problem*](https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html).
+In elliptic curve cryptography, the security assumption is based on the hardness of the [discrete log problem](https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html).

 RSA and its modular-arithmetic-based friends are still important today and are often used alongside ECC.
 Rough implementations of the mathematics behind RSA can be built and explained rather easily.